 (2) In determining whether a rule has become international law, substantial weight is accorded to

 (a) judgments and opinions of international judicial and arbitral tribunals;

 (b) judgments and opinions of national judicial tribunals;

 (d) pronouncements by states that undertake to state a rule of international law, when such pronouncements are not seriously challenged by other states.

-Since the adoption of the ICJ statute in 1946, the post World War II growth of a wide variety of Inter-Governmental Organizations (IGOs) has injected the work product of these IGOs into the mix as well.
+Since the adoption of the ICJ statute in 1946, a wide variety of Inter-Governmental Organizations (IGOs) have created important international law texts.

 Inter-Governmental organizations (IGOs) are organizations made up of more than one national government.
 The national governments are the members.

 This Google Custom Search Engine (CSE) is a project of the International Documents Taskforce (IDTF) of the American Library Association (ALA).